 What I do:

 Minecraft development.
 I’m on the Minecraft gameplay design team at Mojang.
 I balance my time between game design & development & team coaching.

 Help companies improve.
 I’ve spent the past 12+ years coaching and mentoring organizations based on Agile and Lean principles.
-Currently doing coaching and Minecraft development at Mojang, previously worked a lot with Spotify & LEGO during the past few years.
+Currently doing coaching and Minecraft development at Mojang, previously worked a lot with Spotify & LEGO.
 Also created some popular books and videos, such as:

 I help companies improve.
 I am fascinated by the art of software development.
 How do you write great code?
 How do you create & lead great teams?
 How do you create great workplaces?
 How do you evolve great architectures?
 How do you design great products?
 How do you build scalable & robust systems?
 How do you build interfaces that users love?
 I’ve found that this mostly boils down to leadership, motivation, and organizational structure.
 The most effective approaches I’ve found so far to improve companies is Systems Thinking, Theory of Constraints, Lean thinking, and concrete implementations of this such as Scrum, XP, and Kanban.
 This is what I am continuously striving to learn & apply & teach.
 The past few years I’ve spent most of my time with Mojang, Spotify and Lego.
 Here’s an article about our approach to scaling agile, an interview, and an animated video called Spotify Engineering Culture (Similar in style to my other video Agile Product Ownership in a Nutshell).